domschl/neurad/bench/README.md

 | [12000,12000]  |                |                       |             |    6319 ms        |
 | [14000,14000]  |                |                       |             |                   |

-## M1 Accelerate BLAS vs Torch MPS on M1 vs Tensorflow GPU on M1
+## M1 Accelerate BLAS vs Torch MPS on M1 vs Tensorflow GPU on M1 (all f32)

 Note: the benchmarks for Tensorflow and Pytorch forced calculation by accessing one element of the result of the matrix multiplication.